derekli-NJ/Learn-to-Walk-with-Genetic-Algorithm/DEVELOPMENT.md

 Currently having problems with the revolute joints.
 When I have the motor enabled the walker flies up and off the screen.
 I believe that it is an issue with how I am setting the local anchors; however, when I look at the documentation it seems like I am doing it correctly.

+Was definining a fixture on top of a body definition.
+It was in relative terms and not world axis which was causing huge headaches.

 #### Progress

 I successfully was able to translate the coordinate system and can draw the box2D world.
 This was done by multiplying by the y-component by -1 and then translating it by the screen height.
 Also, I have drawn all the walkers and can have them fall onto a ground body.
 The distance joint works correctly and keeps the nodes the same distance from each other.